Concepts

 This dialog is also extended with a Simulation mode combo:

-• Secondary A+C or S mode: For secondary only positions.
+- Secondary A+C or S mode: For secondary positions only.

 TAGs